expo/expo/docs/pages/versions/v38.0.0/sdk/firebase-core.md

 Name of the default Firebase app (e.g. `[DEFAULT]`).

-On the Expo Client a Firebase App is created for each project that is loaded, and a unique name for each project is returned.
+On the Expo client a Firebase App is created for each project that is loaded, and a unique name for each project is returned.

 ### `FirebaseCore.DEFAULT_APP_OPTIONS`